containrrr/shoutrrr/docs/services/pushover.md

 You can optionally specify the __`title`__ and __`priority`__ parameters in the URL:
 *pushover://shoutrrr:__`token`__@__`userKey`__/?devices=__`device`__&title=Custom+Title&priority=1*

+!!! note
-__Note:__ Only supply priority values between -1 and 1, since 2 requires additional parameters that are not supported yet.
+    Only supply priority values between -1 and 1, since 2 requires additional parameters that are not supported yet.

 Please refer to the [Pushover API documentation](https://pushover.net/api#messages) for more information.